brimdata/zed/docs/language/overview.md

 ```
 foo
 ```
-As above, this program searches the implied input for input values that contain the string "foo".
+As above, this program searches the implied input for values that contain the string "foo".

 ##### 7.2.1.4 String Literal Search Term